 - Reality: In fact bacteria—not humans or animals—become resistant to antibiotics and their spread causes hard-to-treat infections.

-- Myth #2: Individuals are not at risk of a drug-resistant infection if they personally take their antibiotics as prescribed or not take antibiotics at all.
+- Myth #2: Individuals are not at risk of a drug-resistant infection if they personally take their antibiotics as prescribed or do not take antibiotics at all.